INULTUS - Claude Code, for your servers. With a leash.

 Sovereignty is non-negotiable

-Government agencies, banks, hospitals cannot send fleet data to a SaaS vendor.
-NIS2, DORA, HDS, RGPD: compliance deadlines are here.
-86% of CIOs plan to repatriate workloads on-premises.
-Existing AI tools are cloud-only.
+Government, banks, hospitals cannot send fleet data to a SaaS vendor.
+86% of CIOs plan to repatriate workloads on-premises in 2025 (IDC).
+Existing AI copilots are cloud-only.
+That is a dealbreaker.

 Discover